 Eike Salow, a computer scientist, owns Thermal Grizzly.

 Thermal Grizzly’s Aeronaut thermal paste is the company’s most essential and inexpensive product.
-Aeronaut is a silicone-based paste, as are many others of its kind on the market.
-It is non-conductive, so it won’t cause short circuits in parts should it find its way into the wrong place.
-The Thermal Grizzly’s least efficient choice nevertheless has a thermal conductivity rating equivalent to some of the best items from industry leaders.
+Aeronaut is a silicone-based paste, as are many others on the market.
+It is non-conductive and won’t cause short circuits in parts if it finds its way into the wrong place.
+The Thermal Grizzly’s least efficient choice has a thermal conductivity rating equivalent to some of the best items from industry leaders.

 A reaction between gallium inside the compound and aluminum results in severe pitting.
-Thermal Grizzly includes this caution in all of its materials and the product itself.
-Thermal Grizzly offers two different types of thermal pads; the Minus Pad 8 is one.
-It comes in four different thicknesses.5mm, 1mm, 1.5mm, and 2mm, and is made of ceramic silicon paste with Nano-sized aluminum oxide particles.
-Solid-state interface with excellent heat conductivity but not electrically conductible.
+Thermal Grizzly includes this caution in all its materials and the product itself.
+Thermal Grizzly offers two types of thermal pads; the Minus Pad 8 is one.
+It comes in four different thicknesses: 5mm, 1mm, 1.5mm, and 2mm.
+It is made of ceramic silicon paste with Nano-sized aluminum oxide particles.
+It is a solid-state interface with excellent heat conductivity but is not electrically conductible.

 What Ingredient in Thermal Paste Conducts Heat So Well?